Pontine tegmentum: Functions of the mesopontine cholinergic system

 The pontine tegmentum contains two predominately cholinergic nuclei, the pedunculopontine nucleus (PPN) and the laterodorsal tegmental nucleus, which project widely throughout the brain.

-The PPN is involved in many functions, including arousal, attention, learning, reward, and voluntary limb movements and locomotion.
-While once thought important to the initiation of movement, recent research suggests a role in providing sensory feedback to the cerebral cortex.
-Recent research has discovered that the PPN is involved in the planning of movement, and that different networks of neurons in the PPN are switched on during real and imagined movement.
+The PPN is involved in many functions, including arousal, attention, learning, reward, voluntary limb movements and locomotion.
+While once thought important to the initiation of movement, studies suggest a role in providing sensory feedback to the cerebral cortex.
+Other studies have discovered that the PPN is involved in the planning of movement, and that different networks of neurons in the PPN are switched on during real and imagined movement.